Thinker. Maker. Innovator.

 VPA TV // Program Overview

-All Industrial Design students gain experience at either internship or Co-op opportunities.
-Industrial design is a specialization that crosses many areas of manufacturing, for example our students have designed; snowboarding equipment for Burton, faucets for Delta, appliances for Whirlpool, speakers for Bose, shoes for Puma, eyewear for Fossil, electronics for Samsung, and toys for Playskool.
+Industrial Design students have opportunities to gain experience with internships or co-operatives.
+Industrial Design is a specialization that crosses many areas of manufacturing, for example, our students have designed; snowboarding equipment for Burton, faucets for Delta, appliances for Whirlpool, speakers for Bose, shoes for Puma, eyewear for Fossil, electronics for Samsung, and toys for Playskool.
 They have also worked for consultancies such as Michael Graves Design, Karim Rashid, Teams, and IDEO.
-In the junior and senior year students take on corporate sponsored projects, working directly with active professionals to develop new product concepts.
-Projects vary from year to year, in the past our students have worked on; excavators for Caterpillar, toys for Transformers, safety equipment for Kimberly Clark, furniture for Hon, and shoes for Doc Martin.
-In addition to receiving a professional design education our students get a complete liberal arts education.
-This has helped our graduates succeed in leadership positions in major corporations.
+During junior and senior year, students take on corporate sponsored projects, working directly with active professionals to develop new product concepts.
+Projects vary from year to year, but have included; excavators for Caterpillar, toys for Transformers, safety equipment for Kimberly Clark, furniture for Hon, and shoes for Doc Martin.
+In addition to receiving a professional design education, our students get a complete liberal arts education.
+This has helped our graduates succeed in gaining leadership positions in major corporations.
 Purdue ID alums have directed design at Hasbro, International Trucks, Whirlpool, Delta Faucet, Cannondale, and Newel-Rubbermaid.

 DEPARTMENT OF ART & DESIGN

 552 W. Wood Street